Kaiser Kuo: Early life and education

 Kuo's grandfather, Kuo Ting-yee, was a historian of Chinese modern history who founded the Institute of Modern History at Academia Sinica in Taiwan and wrote the "Modern Chinese History" textbook.
 Kuo's brother is Jay Kuo, who wrote the musical, Allegiance.

 Kuo grew up in the US.

 Kuo has undescribed "degrees from UC Berkeley and the University of Arizona" per NYU Shanghai.

 Career

-Kuo was a technology correspondent for Red Herring magazine, and also worked as director of digital strategy, China, for Ogilvy & Mather in Beijing.
+Kuo worked as a technology correspondent for Red Herring magazine,and later served as director of digital strategy for China at Ogilvy & Mather in Beijing.

 From 2001 to 2011 he wrote a column for the foreigner-focused English-language magazine The Beijinger.

 He worked as director for international communications for Chinese search engine Baidu.

 In 2010, Kuo started a current affairs podcast based in Beijing named Sinica that invites prominent China journalists and China-watchers to participate in uncensored discussions about Chinese political and economic affairs.
 Guests and co-hosts have included Gady Epstein, Mary Kay Magistad of Public Radio International, Tania Branigan of The Guardian, Evan Osnos of The New Yorker, Arthur Kroeber of Dragonomics, Jeremy Goldkorn of Danwei and Bill Bishop, founder of CBS MarketWatch.
 Sinica was recorded at the Popup Chinese studios in Beijing from 2010 to 2016.